threax/nginx-proxy-docker/Readme.md

       context: .
       dockerfile: AnotherDockerApp/Dockerfile
     networks:
-      - public_proxy
+      - appnet

 networks:
-  public_proxy:
+  appnet:
     external: true
 ```
-This will attach the container to the public_proxy network.
+This will attach the container to the appnet network.
 You should be able to access it by visiting anotherdockerapp.example.com, which will forward to the container created for this service.